Tron: Uprising: Marketing

 A trailer for the series, with a voice-over by Bruce Boxleitner, was released online in May 2012. and on the home video releases of Tron: Legacy, on April 5, 2011.
-Disney XD presented CGI models of characters, concept art, and the original trailer that was with the home releases of Tron: Legacy at San Diego Comic Con 2011.
+Disney XD presented CGI models of characters, concept art, and the original trailer that was with the home releases of Tron: Legacy at San Diego Comic-Con in 2011.
 Disney released the first, pre-season episode on May 18, 2012, in which the full 31-minute episode was featured on Disney XD on Demand, YouTube, Facebook, iTunes a week earlier.
 The prelude episode was broadcast only on Disney Channel, and was originally going to be a 10-part miniseries.